 - What is your learners’ existing skill level?

 - Which competencies and outcomes would you like to achieve?

 - What are the desired program modality and delivery structure?
 (In-person vs. virtual, part-time vs. full-time, start and end dates, etc.)

 Flatiron School’s Enterprise team works with your company to identify skills gaps and build a program tailored to your goals.
 With Flatiron School, your employees will develop in-demand skills to keep your company on the competitive edge and take charge of their careers at the same time.

-To get a custom training solution for your organization, contact Flatiron School today.
+To learn more about a standard offering, or to get a custom training solution for your organization, contact Flatiron School today.

 Disclaimer: The information in this blog is current as of 9 June 2023.
 Current policies, offerings, procedures, and programs may differ.
 For up-to-date information visit FlatironSchool.com.

 Posted by Anna Johnson / June 9, 2023

 Learn to Code Python: Free Lesson for Beginners